 Professor Kim Vincs

-Kim Vincs is a leading researcher in the creative arts, with six Australian Research Council grants, 50+ industry partnerships, and 30+ arts/science collaborations across motion capture, game development, robotics, haptics, app design, 3D stereoscopy, artificial intelligence, virtual reality, augmented reality, cognitive psychology, biomechanics, mathematics, architecture and exercise science.
-Vincs’s industry partnerships include national and International companies such as Autodesk, Motion Analysis, Act3animation, Iloura, Alt.vfx, Arts Access Victoria, Victorian Opera and Australian Dance Theatre.
+Kim Vincs is a leading researcher in the creative arts, with eight Australian Research Council grants, 55+ industry partnerships, and 40+ arts/science collaborations across motion capture, game development, robotics, haptics, app design, 3D stereoscopy, artificial intelligence, virtual reality, augmented reality, cognitive psychology, biomechanics, mathematics, architecture and exercise science.
+Vincs’s industry partnerships include national and international companies such as Autodesk, Motion Analysis, Act3animation, Iloura, Alt.vfx, Arts Access Victoria, Victorian Opera and Australian Dance Theatre.

 She has commercial motion capture credits including the Cannes Silver Lion winning Nocturnal Migration.
 Kim integrates scientific, technological and artistic methodologies to deliver innovative research to digital and performing arts industries, companies and communities.
 Her work spans creative technology for performance, digital scenography, VR, AR and robotics applications for motion capture technology.
-She was a choreographer for 20 years, and created 21 digital technology artworks for the Melbourne Festival and White Night Melbourne.
-Recent works include The Crack Up, which premiered at the Merlyn Theatre, Coopers Malthouse, in October 2014; Multiverse, with Garry Stewart and Australian Dance Theatre and 3D digital scenography for the Victorian Opera’s production of The Flying Dutchman, 2015 and Four Saints in Three Acts, 2016.
+She has been a choreographer for 20 years, and has created 21 digital technology artworks, including works for the Melbourne Festival and White Night Melbourne.
+Works include The Crack Up, which premiered at the Merlyn Theatre, Coopers Malthouse, in October 2014; Multiverse, with Garry Stewart and Australian Dance Theatre and 3D digital scenography for the Victorian Opera’s production of The Flying Dutchman, 2015 and Four Saints in Three Acts, 2016.
 Her works have been shortlisted for Greenroom, Australian Dance and AEAF awards.
 The Flying Dutchman was a finalist in Unity’s 2015 Unite.